 Without adding this movie, the list would not be completed.
 It’s part of the list.
 After spending some time on the list, I think the movie “Rang Milanti” should be mentioned in this list.
 This list is totally based on my point of view so no offense, please.
 Also, if you want to add your favorite Bengali movie of 2011, just do let me know by commenting using the comment box.
 Your feedback is really valuable to me.

 Rang Milanti (2011)

 Writer: Kaushik Ganguly (screenplay)

 Stars: Saswata Chatterjee, Gaurav Chakraborty, Gourab Chatterjee, Indrasish Roy, Ridhima Ghosh, Chruni Ganguly

 However, this is not to say that “Rang Milanti” doesn’t have much for the audience to take back home.
 Besides the fun associated with the concept of a modern-day swayamvar of Kamalika (Riddhima), the film still manages to drive home certain basic points about the problems faced by contemporary couples that make it so challenging to maintain rock-solid relationships and marriages.
 It’s a good entertaining movie to watch for Bengali movie lovers.
-Also, if you have any movie in your mind which you think It should be in the list, then do let me know by comment box.
+Also, if you have any movies in mind that you think should be on the list, then do let me know by the comment box.
 I will definitely add it to the list along with your name if you want.
-Get ready for another article which is “Best Bengali Movies 2012”.
+Get ready for another article called “Best Bengali Movies 2012”.

-Stay tuned with us with more Bengali movies related articles.
+Stay tuned with us for more Bengali movie-related articles.
 Take care my movie addicted lovers and readers.